Introduction to the Shroud of Turin

 For several centuries, the Shroud appears to have been kept in the city of Edessa, now known as Şanliurfa in Turkey, near the Syrian boarder.
 The Shroud would have been the Image of Edessa.
 This theory was first proposed by Ian Wilson.

 It is most likely that only the reliquary containing the Image of Edessa was displayed to the public and artistic copies of the face only was shown to the public.
 Confusion about the image of Edessa might have been caused by such copies.

 Byzantine Emperors likely used the Shroud in many of their ceremonies and as a true representation of Christ for their icons, coins, paintings, and other artistic renditions.

 In 944, the Image of Edessa was transferred to Constantinople, Turkey (known as Istanbul since 1930).

 Constantinople to Lirey (1204 - 1357)

-Historians have proposed three different scenarios for the transfer of the Shroud from Constantinople to France, its next well documented location.
+Historians have proposed several scenarios for the transfer of the Shroud from Constantinople to France, its next well documented location.
 I present a few scenarios here (this is not a comprehensive list):